 Kennett River Nature Walk Visitation Data

-Kennett Community Action Group members recorded counter readings every Monday from 15 December 2025 to 26 January 2026.
+Kennett Community Action Group members manually recorded counter readings every Monday from 15 December 2025 to 26 January 2026.

 Over this seven-week data collection period — which included two catastrophic fire evacuation days and a flash flooding event — the recorded figures were: